 Personal development is both a subject and a school ethos.
 It is reflected in our school motto of Learning, Love and Laughter and in our school values.
 We want to each child to leave the school feeling confident, unique and proud.

 Our aim is to teach children how to navigate through life safely, happily and healthily.
 Children are growing up in a world that is constantly changing and it is the duty of all the staff at school in partnership with the parents teach the children transferable life skills.
 We teach children about the world around them, relationships, emotions, reproduction and health, as well as transferable skills to help with life.
 We consistently promote the British values and our school values.

 - mutual respectfor and tolerance of those with different faiths and beliefs, and for those without faith.

 Barnes Primary School teaches personal development in a wide range of ways throughout the children’s school lives.
 For example:

-- It is taught both in discrete lessons and intertwined with other subjects, such as PE and English
+- It is taught with cross-curricular links in other lessons, such as English, physical education and religious education

 - Staff members consistently model how to be a good citizen who uphold the school values

 - Annual ‘Saving Londoners’ Lives’ Day to learn basic first aid